Reubes77/whack-a-mole/README.md

 ![Responsiveness](assets/images/score-area.webp)

-This area contains the score which indicates the user's score after completed the game.
+This area contains the score which indicates the user's score after completing the game.

 ##### Timer: